XeroAPI/xero-php-oauth2/README.md

 * Agree to terms and condition and click "Create App".
 * Click "Generate a secret" button.
 * Copy your client id and client secret and save for use later.
 * Click the "Save" button.
-You secret is now hidden.
+Your secret is now hidden.

 ## Installation & Usage